 While we know that there is no simple answer to address the challenges we are facing, we know that the hospitality industry is resilient and a people-first business.
 With a goal of enabling hoteliers to continue to bring people together when the industry moves into recovery, we believe that there are actions that can be taken now to set the stage for a brighter future.

-We have leveraged our 30 years of experience in the hospitality industry and collaborated with some of our hotel partners to provide suggested best practices to help you manage your property through these uncertain times.
+We have leveraged our 30 years of experience in the hospitality industry and collaborated with some of our hotel partners to provide suggested best practices to help you manage manage group & event business in challenging times.

 Acting Tactically Today

 - Optimize your cancellation policy: Ensure that your cancellation policy encourages planners to rebook instead of cancelling outright.
 Just as important, make sure that your policy is as accommodating to your guests’ needs as possible and visible across all channels.
 Now is the time to proactively communicate with planners and give them confidence that you will act in their best interest.

 - Accommodate rescheduling with additional event flexibility: Encourage rescheduling by expanding the availability of your event space.
 Adding additional available dates, extending operating hours, or even converting rooms to support different event types will help you get as many planners as possible to reschedule rather than cancel.

 - Keep ADR strong: It seems logical to try and boost demand through lowering rates, but you must resist this temptation.
 If demand has stalled due to an external crisis (as it is with COVID-19), then lower rates will not generate more demand.
 However, lower rates now will make it more difficult to charge full price again in the future.
 This is true for transient stays as well as group room blocks and events.

 - Create a category in your CRM to track the crisis: Use your CRM to track the business that is impacted or lost due to the crisis.
 Not only will you be able to better measure the impact of the crisis, it will set the foundation for following up with impacted customers when the time is right.